pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 ### Create AsyncTask to load the image

-In order to not block the main UI thread, we create an AsyncTask to load the thumbnail bitmap.
+In order to not block the main UI thread, we create an `AsyncTask` to load the thumbnail bitmap.
+In `VideoDetailsFragment` create a `DetailsRowBuilderTask` class extending AsyncTask with `Video`, `Integer`, and `DetailsOverviewRow` as the parameter, progress, and result respectively.

-    private class DetailRowBuilderTask extends AsyncTask&lt;Video, Integer, DetailsOverviewRow&gt; {
+    private class DetailRowBuilderTask extends AsyncTask<Video, Integer, DetailsOverviewRow> {
         @Override
         protected DetailsOverviewRow doInBackground(Video... videos) {
             DetailsOverviewRow row = new DetailsOverviewRow(videos[0]);